A French celebratory, gluten free moist chocolate and almond cake, made extra special with a hint of Grand Marnier and topped with a festive glaze.

-Break the dark chocolate into bits in a bowl and place over a pan of simmering water (bain- marie).
+Break the dark chocolate into bits in a bowl with the diced butter and place over a pan of simmering water (bain- marie).
 Ensure the water doesn't touch the bottom of the bowl so not to overcook the chocolate.
-As soon as the chocolate melts, add the butter.
 Mix together until melted and set aside.

 Separate the eggs: place the 4 egg whites in a large clean bowl to whip them later.
 In another bowl, place the 3 egg yolks and whisk together with the sugar until light and creamy.
 Add the cornflour, vanilla and stir in the ground almonds.
 Add in the melted chocolate, alcohol if using, and mix together.
 Set aside at room temperature.